-Following its launch of asset-backed securitization (ABS) deals for Samsung Capital a $200 million offering in March followed by a $234 million deal earlier this month ING Barings is approaching the $1 billion mark for 2001.
-That is a fairly impressive feat given that this has been a quiet year for international ABS transactions out of Asia.
+Following its involvement as arranger on two asset-backed securitization (ABS) deals for Samsung Capital ¶ a $200 million offering in March followed by a $234 million deal earlier this month ¶ ING Barings is approaching the $1 billion mark for 2001.
+That is a fairly impressive feat given that this has been a quite year for international ABS transactions out of Asia.

 The Samsung Card deal, issued through the Challenger special purpose vehicle, securitizes a portfolio of card loan receivables originated by the issuer.
 This is the first time such receivables have been used in a Korean cross-border deal.

 The notes have been provisionally rated triple-A from both Moody's and Standard & Poor's and have average lives of around 4.5 years and a final maturity of five years.
 The triple-A rating was achieved because the deal was wrapped by MBIA Insurance Corp, the triple-A rated monoline insurer.

 The transaction also uses a revolving structure, which is becoming something of a signature touch from ING Barings as was used on both Samsung Capital issues.
 The structure adds flexibility because collections on existing receivables can be used by Samsung to originate new card loans.
 The revenues of these can then be added to the underlying pool that backs the bonds.